zaaack/nstate/README.md

   }

   updateAA(aa: string) {
-    // setState by immer draft (using immer under the hood) this.setState(draft => {
+    this.setState(draft => {
       draft.nest.aa = aa
     })
   }
   updateBB(bb: string) {
-    // setState by immer draft (using immer under the hood) this.setState(draft => {
+    this.setState(draft => {
       draft.nest.bb = bb
     })